omni-lchen/zabbix-cloudwatch/README.md

 6. Create a new host and linked with the template.

+7. Create the yaml configuration file

-7. Create a cloudwatch bash wrapper script for cron job.
+8. Create a cloudwatch bash wrapper script for cron job.

    Sample cron jobs can be found in "cron.d" folder.

-8. Create a new cron job to send the cloudwatch metrics to the host.
+9. Create a new cron job to send the cloudwatch metrics to the host.

    Sample crontab can be found in "cron.d" folder.